 Placing a service user in an unsupervised or isolated area may not be in their best interests in some circumstances.

 - safety concerns

-Seek advice from the local health protection team on the management of individuals with special requirements if needed.
+Seek advice from the local HPT on the management of individuals with special requirements if needed.

 - individuals with:

 Provide meals for the individual to eat within their room for the period of self-isolation.